fxgsell/MScProject/MapExplorer/Documentation/MapExplorerREADME.txt

 If one or both topicName and TopicType are set to “none”, the launcher goes directly to the next sequence.

 ## commandStreamer
-commandStreamer is a program use to convert and stream the command create by ROS (cmd_vel topic) to command the robot.
+commandStreamer is a program used to convert and stream commands create by ROS (on the cmd_vel topic) to control a robot.
 ## how to build & use the commandStreamer
 cd MapExplorer/commandStreamer
 cmake .
 make
 cd /devel/lib/commandStreamer
 ./commandStreamer [ip]	## ip defaut value 192.168.120.102
+		  /\ ip of the robot